...our mid-size firm is our own community which makes learning ... that much more enjoyable.

 Stresses had started to spike as we all got a taste of what the end of the year rush entailed, but having an excuse to get together and remind ourselves that we are in this journey together solidified the truly congenial atmosphere that we work in, both firm wide and within our own articling group.
 We all rallied together to clear our desks to offer a little light hearted fun as as we said goodbye to 2014.

-Ahead in our social calendar we have our Christmas in January gathering, a range of events lined up as we continue to celebrate the firm’s 20th anniversary, amongst others.
+Ahead in our social calendar, we have our Christmas in January gathering, a range of events lined up as we continue to celebrate the firm’s 20th anniversary, amongst others.
 In between files, our mid-size firm is our own community which makes learning the practical side of the legal world that much more enjoyable.
-From an articling students' perspective this is the jackpot.
-We are not only entrusted with virtually managing our own files, but the firm often encourages that we get involved in social events or attend file related matters.
+From an articling students' perspective, this is the jackpot.
+We are not only entrusted with virtually managing our own files, but the firm often encourages us to get involved in social events or attend file-related matters.

 This really does create an atmosphere where there is never a dull moment.
 Once overcoming the unknown hurdle in a file that you didn't even know existed on any particular morning, you have a quick trip to the kitchen to refill your coffee before putting your brain to the next unknown that waits.

 I'm not solely speaking of new files, research memos, or trying to know what I'm talking about while on the phone with a seasoned opposing counsel - here at MB we are an active and collegial group who makes coming to the office with an open mind a necessity.
 This applies to both producing quality work and taking a moment to enjoy what goes on in between files… time permitting, of course.